paladp/cs203-S2019-assessment/assessment.md

   folders, branches, forks, etc.
 * Mitigating software risk
   * N = No risk identified, and high potential impact of risk
-  * I = The engineer avoids causing damage to the work of others, but may not produce any safely compatible source code
+  * I = Identifies minimal risks and does bare minimum to resolve them
-  * A = Major issues are avoided and a few small complications may occur, but there is not a high impact of risk
+  * A = Identifies most of the risk and attempts to resolve them but are unsuccessful.
+Gives up only after a few attempts.
-  * G = All risk is identified and the probability and likelihood of risk is minimal
+  * G = All risk is identified.
+The probability and likelihood of risk is minimal
   * E = All interactions with new and existing code are free from complications or other issues, everything works smoothly and completely free of errors